filakhtov/gentoo-use-docs/media-fonts/terminus-font.md

 It is safe to disable the flag.

 ### otf
-Use the FontForge tool to combine BDF (Glyph Bitmap Distribution Format) files provided by the package into a single OTB (OpenType Bitmap) font and install it into the system.
+Execute the `make otb` command to combine BDF (Glyph Bitmap Distribution Format) files provided by the package into a single OTB (OpenType Bitmap) font and execute the `make install-otb` command to install it into the system.

 It is safe to disable this flag.